Fox2Code/FoxMagiskModuleManager/DEVELOPERS.md

 description=<string>
 ```

-This the app manager support these new properties
+This the manager support these new properties
 ```properties
 # Fox's Mmm supported properties
 minApi=<int>